tradingview/rest_integrations_docs/source/Integration_overview.rst

 ..................................................
 Market data can come to the TradingView server from another source, for example, directly from the exchange.
 There is no need for market data integration in this case.
-Implement only the `/mapping`_ endpoint to :ref:`map the names<mapping-symbols-label>` of the broker's instruments to TradingView.
+In this case, broker implements `/mapping`_  endpoint to solve :ref:`the symbol names matching<mapping-symbols-label>` issue between the TradingView and broker symbols.

 How trading integration works .............................